jakegornall/jobsearch/README.md

 # Motivation

-Simple script that allows the user to search the top results given by Indeed.com according to given search terms and location, by relevance.
-The end result of this script is opening each URL for the jobs in the top results in the deafult browser, provided the user has internet connection.
+After writing the simple script to that allows the user to search the top results given by Indeed.com according to given search terms and location collected in the terminal, I decided to create a GUI for easier data collection.
+The end result of the project will be an executable that can be placed on a desktop for easy searching of jobs.

+This project has tested me and helped develop my skills not only in becoming a Pythonic programmer, but also in software development practices, i.e. writing tests for validation, using Git to track my progress, and planning before coding.